-About Me in Your Home
+About Me in Your Home - Services & Fees

 I've moved cross country three times - I understand disruption!

 I have a BA from Bryn Mawr College, and an MBA from Baruch College of the City University of New York.
-I can proudly claim a professional history in a variety of settings, from think tanks and small non-profits to large academic institutions.
+I proudly claim a professional history in a variety of settings, from think tanks and small non-profits to large academic institutions.
 I've worked with nuns, doctors, lawyers and many other demanding specialists as well.
 I refined my organizing skills while subscription manager for scholarly publications, office and records manager for fundraising departments, senior administrator for a university dean - a jack-of-all-trades with a mind for details.

 I'm divorced and downsized from the 4,600 sq. ft. house to the 1,024 sq. ft. apartment.

 I enjoy structure and organization, and combining functionality and form - I can shop at flea markets and thrift stores for hours to find the "THAT'S IT!" jewelry box, or spend 45 minutes on the floor at superstores making sure my youngster can open the plastic boxes intended for toys.

 Honest Biscuits - watch my storeroom adventures part 1...Final tallies in 4 hours - 3 large bags of trash gone, 3 boxes of boxes to recycle, 15 empty milk crates uncovered, and significant sorting finished.
 I've also been providing some guidance to the back office, getting structures in place for easing paperwork processing.
 And 2!

 And then there's my time helping a client conquer a Harry Potter closet.